 - A disease like meningitis or encephalitis following birth

 Many preventable causes of cerebral palsy may be considered medical malpractice and may entitle you to compensation to help you care for your child’s special needs due to the birth injury.

 Early Warning Signs of Cerebral Palsy

 The early warning signs of this condition are typically apparent by the time your child is 18 months old.
-One indication is delayed development, such as difficulty sucking, swallowing, rolling over and crawling.
-Abnormal muscle tone is another indicator.
-This can include unusual posture or make your infant seem too relaxed, or cause them to favor one side of their body.
+One indication is delayed development, such as difficulty sucking, swallowing, rolling over, and crawling.
+Abnormal muscle tone is another indicator — this can include unusual posture, a too-relaxed appearance, or favoring one side of the body.

 Contact Our Experienced Chicago Cerebral Palsy Lawyers